 Students must complete a minimum of 24 credit hours of study over a period of one or two years.
 Full time students should be able to complete coursework during one academic year.
 Tuition is charged per credit hour.
-The rate per credit hour for the academic year 2013-14 is $1,355.
+The rate per credit hour for the academic year 2015-16 is $1,445.
+This amount is likely to increase slightly in the next academic year.
 In addition, students should budget for living expenses, including room and board, health insurance, transportation, books, and supplies.
 The amount depends on your individual needs.
 Additional student fees apply.

 Foreign students generally do not have access to federal loans in the United States.
 International students are encouraged to seek funding from sources in their home countries.
 For assistance in locating sponsoring organizations, contact the U.S. embassy, consulate, or information agencies in your country.
 Education USA provides an extensive listing of scholarships and grants for international students.